zd2horton/secondtest/_posts/2024-08-05-ESDProjects.md

 ---
 <p style="text-align: center;">
 <h2><ins>The Module and Tools</ins></h2>
-ESD (Entertainment Software Development) involved developing many C++ projects in the proprietary ASGE engine.
-The engine was very flexible, giving initial C++ development experience where basic or even more complex games could be developed, ranging from the games discussed here to an online card game (shown in "LLP: Play and Games").<br>
+A beginner C++ module using the flexible and proprietary ASGE engine.
+A valuable foundation for creating both basic and complex games, with transferable values across the entire course.

 <h2><ins>The Projects</ins></h2>
-Both Space Invaders and "Siege Attack" (an Angry Birds-esque game) though basic, were good examples of ASGE in this module, providing different uses for calculated curves in their physics!
-Siege Attack had a unique method of importing levels, done through loading text files detailing each block's data for the level. </p>
+Simple "Space Invaders" and "Angry Birds" projects with different uses for calculated curves!
+Siege Attack used a basic parabola while Space Invaders also used gravity, quadratic and sine inspired movements as alternate modes.
+Though basic, these were good early examples of ASGE's potential.

+<h2><ins>Notable Areas</ins></h2>
+Siege Attack loaded levels through text files detailing block data.
+The following runs after loading the text file, first collecting the data (sprite, map co-ordinates) then using it to set up individual block objects.</p>

 ```cpp
 		if (text_file.is_open())